Akuli/python-tutorial/variables.md

 >>>
 ```

-Now you also understand why typing hello to the prompt didn't work in
+Now we also understand why typing hello to the prompt didn't work in
 the beginning of this tutorial.
 But we can assign something to a
 variable called hello and then type hello: